sjz207/lc-qcad/README.md

 - parts may not overlap
 - contours (inner and outer) and engravings must be clearly separated from each other
 - contours have to be closed
+- all layers must be visible and unlocked

 ## Usage